 Yoga.
 As well, he participated in the establishment of the Salt Spring Centre School and for many years

 served on its board of directors.
 Sid resided at the Centre for many years where he raised his family,

 worked and assisted in its administration.
 Probably his greatest contribution to the Centre is his creation

 of Latte Da! and the “Sid’s Special” bagel sandwiches served at the Annual Community Yoga Retreat.
 He lives on Salt Spring where he writes and practices law and family mediation.

 Shyam has grown up with the Salt Spring Centre of Yoga since Day 1 and is currently serving as a Board Intern and Rezoning Committee Vice Chair.
 He grew up in the lap of Babaji, met his wife while doing KY at the Centre, and later was married here.
 He co-produced the Jewel In The Jungle short film about Sri Ram Ashram, and co-coordinated the Annual Community Yoga Retreat in 2017.
 Last year, Shyam moved his family to Salt Spring Island to be closer to and more involved with the Centre.

 Meera Bennet, Member at Large

-Meera Bennett is a lifelong member of the Salt Spring Centre.
+Meera Bennett is a lifelong member of the Salt Spring Centre of Yoga.
 She grew up running wildly in the fields around the Centre, and went to school at the Centre school.
 Meera taught yoga for many years, until family life eclipsed her ability to both teach and have a yoga practice of her own (yoga practice won out!)
 Meera has a BA in English and a Juris Doctor, both from UBC.
 Meera lives in Vancouver with her family, and works as a lawyer for the provincial government where she advises on policy issues, and has a busy litigation practice.
 Meera also volunteers for a number of other organizations, including Access Pro Bono and West Coast LEAF.